readdle/swift-android-trace/README.md

  ## License

-This project is licensed under the Apache 2.0 LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 - see the [LICENSE.md](LICENSE.md) file for details